Pro-p groups acting on trees with finitely many maximal vertex stabilizers up to conjugation: Splitting of pro- groups acting on trees

 \begin{proof} By Lemma \ref{inverse limit decomposition} $G=\varprojlim_{U\triangleleft_o G} G/\tilde U$, where $G/\tilde U=\Pi_1(\G_U,\Gamma_U)$ is the fundamental group of a finite reduced graph of finite $p$-groups and for each $V\triangleleft_o G$ contained in $U$, one has a natural morphism $(\eta_{VU},\nu_{VU}):(\G_V, \Gamma_V)\longrightarrow (\G_U, \Gamma_U)$ such that $\nu_{VU}$ is just a collapse of edges of $\Gamma_V$.
 Moreover, the induced homomorphism of the pro-$p$ fundamental groups coincides with the canonical projection $\pi_{VU}\colon G/\tilde V\longrightarrow G/\tilde U$.

-Note that $U/\tilde U$ is non-trivial for some $U$, since otherwise $G/\tilde U$ is finite for each $U$ and by Theorem \ref{finite group} stabilizes a vertex $v_U$; hence by the inverse limit argument $G$ would stabilize a vertex $v$ in $T$ contradicting the hypothesis.
+Note that $U/\tilde U$ is non-trivial for some $U$, since otherwise $G/\tilde U$ is finite for every $U$ and by Theorem \ref{finite group} stabilizes a vertex $v_U$; hence by an inverse limit argument $G$ would stabilize a vertex $v$ in $T$ contradicting the hypothesis.
 Hence $\Gamma_U$ contains at least one edge.

 Case 1.
 There exists $U$ and an edge $e_U$ in $\Gamma_U$ such that $\Gamma_U\setminus \{e_U\}$ is disconnected.